asgerfv/ctf_writeup_2019__flareon6/challenge11__vv_max/vv_max__solution.md

 This script worked very well.
 However, I learned the hard way that something really weird is going on with IDA Pro's scripting engine.
 I therefore got a workflow as:

-A. Modify the script
+1. Modify the script
-B. Alt + F7 to "Open Script", select my script
+2. Alt + F7 to "Open Script", select my script
-C. Enter the script parameters and <ENTER>
+3. Enter the script parameters and <ENTER>
-D. BREAK the script as IDA Pro is apparently using a strange hybrid of the old script along with new.
+4. BREAK the script as IDA Pro is apparently using a strange hybrid of the old script along with new.
 But now quite as the results of what is read in memory is garbage.
 I didn't figure out why.
-E. Run the script again, which now seems to use the correct script and memory state.
+5. Run the script again, which now seems to use the correct script and memory state.

 ## Verification